 When should you be worried about back pain?

-There are several “red flags” symptoms that doctors always look out for:
+There are several “red flag” symptoms that doctors always look out for:

 - Severe pain that prevents you from sleeping, or wakes you up from sleep